Falcons’ Alex Mack Played In Super Bowl With A Fibula Fracture

 Pain is the primary consideration for playing with this type of injury.
 But the fibula provides stability to the ankle joint, which means that an injury to the fibula risks compromising ankle stability.

-When it comes to paying football, ankle stability is vital.
+When it comes to playing football, ankle stability is vital.
 Especially for an offensive lineman such as Mack who needs support to dig in and block oncoming defensive linemen during a pass rush, or to be able to push off and drive an opponent during run blocking.
 While the fibula’s main role is providing stability during rotational movements, the amount of force that Mack receives during impact while blocking is enough to stress the joint significantly.

 Mack’s previous injury